LandiMi2/GenomeAssembly-workshop-IITA-2025/04_YAHS.md

 **QC and trimming of the the OmniC reads**

-us fastqc and fastp for this task as
+For this task use fastqc and fastp as demonstrated the day before

 **Mapping OmniC reads to the reference genome**